modelscope/data-juicer/tools/distributed_deduplication/README.md

 - `dataset_path`: the input dataset path.
 The suffix of the path should be one of the `[json, jsonl, parquet]`.
 - `result_path`: the path to store the dataset with prediction results.
 The suffix of the path should be one of the `[json, jsonl, parquet]`.
 - `tokenizer`: (Optional.
 Default: None) the tokenizer to tokenize texts to be classified.
 If it's None, the [standard Tokenizer](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.feature.Tokenizer.html#tokenizer) of PySpark will be used.
 Besides, you can use one of the tokenizers we provide `[zh.sp.model, code.sp.model]`.
 Or you can set it to a path to your own [sentencepiece](https://github.com/google/sentencepiece) model.
-- `threshold`: (Optional.
-Default: 0.7) If the Jaccard similarity between two documents exceeds a predetermined threshold, they are considered duplicates.
-The accuracy of deduplication depends on the similarity threshold set.
-The lower the threshold, the more duplicates can be identified, but this may also increase the risk of false positives.
-You need to adjust the threshold based on your requirements for deduplication accuracy.
 - `num_features`: the number of features that HashingTF generates.
 Default with 1047576 as mentioned in megatron-turing-nlg paper.
 - `num_hashtables`: (Optional.
 Default: 10) the number of hashes used in MinHashLSH.
 Default with 10 hashes as mentioned in the GPT3 paper.
 - `text_key`: (Optional.
 Default: "text") the field name to store texts to be classified in the input dataset.